 Divide the beef mixture into 8 equal parts.
 Use your hands to form them into balls first, then push against their surface to form 8 patties.

-On the same pan, turn it on high heat (without adding extra oil), add the cremini mushroom in, and reduce the heat to medium-low.
+On the same pan, turn it on high heat (without adding extra oil), add the 8 oz cremini mushroom in, and reduce the heat to medium-low.
 Stir fry for 5 minutes.

-Add in the following ingredients successively: 4 ounces of onion, 1 tablespoon of butter, garlic, flour, mustard, 2 tablespoons of ketchup, 2 teaspoons of Worcestershire sauce, 1 tablespoon of brown gravy mix (whisked with 1 cup of water).
+Add in the following ingredients successively: 4 oz of onion, 1 tbsp butter, 1/2 tsp garlic, 1 tbsp flour, 1 tsp mustard, 2 tbsp ketchup, 2 tsp Worcestershire sauce, 1 tbsp brown gravy mix (whisked with 1 cup of water).
 Whisk together.

 Add the beef patties back in the pan, reduce the heat to medium-low.

-Add the stir-fried cremini mushroom back to the pan, sprinkle parsley on top.
+Add the stir-fried cremini mushroom back to the pan, sprinkle 1 tbsp parsley on top.

 Let it simmer for a minute, then remove from heat.